Machine

 Sense, act, verify.

-Ten characteristics of agent-operable tools.
+Ten factors of agent-operable tools.

 - ITypedgeneral